aguin467/Twilio-Messaging-Python/README.md

 # Twilio-Messaging-Python

-> <blockquote> This assumes that you know how to use the cli/terminal in GNU/Linux </blockquote>
+> <i> This assumes that you know how to use the cli/terminal in GNU/Linux </i>

-> <blockquote> This also assumes you have created an account on Twilio and obtained your twilio number </blockquote>
+> <i> This also assumes you have created an account on Twilio and obtained your twilio number </i>

 ----------------------------------------------------------------------------------------------------------------------------------------